tattn/LocalLLMClient/README.md

 let (modelURL, _) = try await URLSession.shared.download(from: remoteURL)

-// Initialize a client with the path to your model file let client = try LocalLLMClient.llama(url: modelURL)
+// Initialize a client with the path to your model file let client = try await LocalLLMClient.llama(url: modelURL)

 // Generate text
 let prompt = "Tell me a story about a cat"